oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 .. image:: /user/img/concept-guides/web-catalog/restrictions.png
    :alt: Visibility restrictions for content variant

 You can also control which section of the web catalog to display on your website.
 By configuring a **navigation root**, you select relevant categories that you want to be included, rather than displaying the entire content tree of the web catalog.
 For example, build the main menu starting from the *Building & Hardware* content node and its child nodes.
-More on the storefront menu configuration are described in the `Changing Storefront's Product Menu`_ section below.
+More in the storefront menu configuration are described in the `Changing Storefront's Product Menu`_ section below.

 .. image:: /user/img/concept-guides/web-catalog/nav-root-system-config.png
    :alt: Illustrating that storefront menu is built based on the navigation root settings configured from the system configuration